 Oil can also work to combat flyaways and noticeable breakage.
 Don’t be tempted to use castor oil as a heat protectant, however.
 Because it heats up very quickly, if you have traces of it in your hair when blow drying or curling, you will cause more heat damage to your hair than using nothing at all.

-One version that is becoming increasingly popular is Jamaican black castor oil, which is offered by a variety of trendy brands.
+One version that is becoming increasingly popular is Jamaican black castor oil for hair, which is offered by a variety of trendy brands.
 This oil is created specifically from Jamaican castor seeds (or beans) and is touted as being especially helpful for dry hair and itchy scalps.

 All kinds of castor oil are nourishing, but many find that this type of oil is richer and so creates a more lustrous effect on hair.